 It is very likely that publishers, advertisers, and AdTech companies won’t be able to process user data based on legitimate interest, as such processing and profiling will be overridden by the user’s fundamental rights and freedoms.

-For advertisers, on the other hand, this process of re-consenting will be much tougher due to the indirect relationship they have with users who are exposed to their ads—just think about all the cookies advertisers collect via processes such as cookie-syncing.
+For advertisers, on the other hand, this process of re-consenting is much tougher due to the indirect relationship they have with users who are exposed to their ads—just think about all the cookies advertisers collect via processes such as cookie-syncing.
 The solutions to this conundrum are quite extreme, ranging from mass deletion of user data to doing nothing at all, with the latter being the least attractive option and subject to severe financial consequences.

 The GDPR has given users a number of rights relating to their data and states that companies will need to allow users to exercise these rights without delay (within one month).

 Specifically, users will have the following rights under the GDPR:

 The right to be informed about the existence of profiling, the consequences of such profiling, the processing operation, and its purposes.

 The right to access confirmation from the controller as to whether or not personal data concerning them is being processed.
 This right was already part of the Data-Protection Directive.

 The right to rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 The right to erasure (“right to be forgotten”) of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay.